3 Things to Consider Before Splitting Your Headquarters into Multiple Offices

 However, creating a flagship experience for your employees isn’t about indiscreetly inserting elements of “fun” into your workspace.
 Your brand and your culture should inform your environment.
 As an example, if your employees are more data-driven and less creative, the way they seek to recharge at work will be different.
 Your space should be one that speaks to them.
 It can also service as your legacy for future generations.

 Making Split-Operations Work for You

-- Put a plan in place for departmental adjacencies.
-Take a good, hard look at which departments need to office together in the same building, along with projections for departmental growth overtime to ensure that closely-related departments are able to maintain their proximity.
+Put a plan in place for departmental adjacencies.
+Take a good, hard look at which departments need to office together in the same building, along with projections for departmental growth overtime to ensure that closely-related departments can maintain their proximity.

-- Open up the lines of communication between offices using technology.
-Blogs, intranets, and online collaboration tools can help employees connect through the virtual channels.
+Open the lines of communication between offices using technology such as blogs, the intranet, and an online collaboration tool to help employees connect through the virtual channels

-- Use consistent design elements and amenities across all spaces to avoid an “us-versus-them” mentality.
-Little things like a lesser office lounge or the lack of a fitness center in one office can spur animosity.
+Use consistent design elements and amenities across all spaces to avoid an “us-versus-them” mentality.
 When possible, try to create consistencies.

-- Be deliberate about communicating your mission, vision and goals across all offices.
+Be deliberate about communicating your mission, vision, and goals across all offices.
 Employees will feel more engaged when they feel that everyone is working towards the same objectives.
-Even small touches, like identical company history feature pieces or branded vision wall in every office can make a huge impact on creating alignment.
+Even small touches, like identical company history feature pieces or branded vision walls in every office can make a huge impact on creating alignment.